Edappally: Places of worship

-List Of Public Library
+List of public library

 Changampuzha Smaraka Library and Edappally North Friends' Library are situated in Edappally.
 Edappally North Friends' Library celebrated Golden Jubilee in 2007 January.
 Education and Career Guidance Reference Library started as part of its golden jubilee celebration.

 Changampuzha Samskarika Kendram organizes various cultural and academic programmes, which include Kathakali, dramas, music, children's programmes, Akshara slokas, various cultural meetings, discussions, etc. A Senior Citizens' Forum is well functioning attached to this Kendram.

 Another institution at Edappally is Changampuzha Smaraka Grandhasala, a library established in 1950 as a memorial to the Malayalam poet Changampuzha Krishna Pillai.
 This library has a collection of about thirty-six thousand titles and a reference section (approved as the Kanayannur Taluk Reference Library).
 This has an Art wing offering training in various types of dances, music (vocal and instrumental), painting and drawing, etc. About six hundred students undergo training in these.
 Beside that there is also the M N F Gallery of Paintings and Sculptures.